rhargreaves/mega-drive-midi-interface/README.md

 MIDI_Value / (128 / Range) = Register_Value
 ```

-For example, a MIDI value of 32, with CC range of 8 translates into to a YM2612 register value of 2.
+For example: A MIDI value of 32, with CC range of 8 translates into to a YM2612 register value of 2.

 | CC  | Description    | Range  |
 |-----|----------------|--------|